😱 Parsing Nightmares

 LL(k) parsing techniques

-- top-down parser - starts with start symbol on stack, and repeatedly replace nonterminals until string is generated.
+• top-down parser - starts with the start symbol on the stack, and repeatedly replaces nonterminals until the string is generated.

 Contextual Parsing